 Is there a proper fridge and freezer?

 The fridge performance and capacity varies from boat to boat.
-Only a couple of our yachts have what can be termed as a proper freezer, but all have what can be termed as good yacht refrigeration.
+Some of our yachts have what can be termed as a proper freezer, but all have what can be termed as good yacht refrigeration.
 Please ask if you need more details on the yacht you have booked.

 What kinds of electrical appliances does the yacht support?